 Apopka Mayor Bryan Nelson plans to travel to Tallahassee on Tuesday, Oct.
-14, to meet with state lawmakers about a controversial legislation that has riled local municipalities around the state.
+14, to meet with state lawmakers about controversial legislation that has riled local municipalities around the state.

 The city of Apopka is monitoring how other local governments respond to Senate Bill (SB) 180, especially regarding the lawsuit that 25 Floridian municipalities and counties – including Orange County – filed on Sept.
 29 challenging the law’s legality.